 Grief counseling doesn’t look the same for everyone.
 Some people have time to prepare for the death of their loved one.
 In other cases, the death is sudden, an absolute surprise.
 Your relationship to and with the person who died can be a considerable factor in how some of our sessions will look-did things get left unsaid?
 Had you seen your loved one recently?
 Was it a family member or a coworker or a neighbor or a friend?
 All of those relationships are incredible relationships in our lives.
 But the type of relationship changes the fabric of how they are interwoven in our daily experience and gets consideration in the counseling experience.
 How old was your loved one who died and who did they leave behind?
 What life did they have in front of them?

 We will get you through this grieving process, together.

 All of these questions we will explore together.
 We will talk about memories; the impact of your loved one on your life; fears about the future.
 I’ll also teach you about the grieving process and work to demystify it- at least a little bit.
 We’ll plan for the days you feel overwhelmed by the grief; the days you experience it completely raw.
 We’ll take the journey together.

 Begin Grief Counseling in St. Louis, MO

 You don't have to feel this level of pain forever.
 You can heal from this grief and move forward, honoring the life you've lost.
-Therapy for grief and loss in our Ballwin, MO counseling clinic, we can help.
-We can also chat via telehealth online therapy in Missouri and online therapy in Illinois.
+Through therapy for grief and loss in our Ballwin, MO counseling clinic,.
+We can also chat via telehealth for online therapy in Missouri and online therapy in Illinois.
 Truly, anywhere in the state!
 Taking this first step is a big deal, so you are already making great progress!
 Just follow these simple steps and we will get started.